mach-composer/mach-composer-plugin-sentry/README.md

-# Sentry Plugin for Mach Composer
+# Sentry Plugin for MACH composer

 This repository contains the Sentry plugin for Mach Composer.
-It requires Mach Composer 3.x
+It requires MACH composer >= 2.5.x

+This plugin uses the (Sentry Terraform Provider)[https://github.com/jianyuan/terraform-provider-sentry]

 ## Usage